Answers to frequently asked questions concerning the MSc EF

 8. Do I need to apply for a Finnish residence permit?

 If you come from non-EU countries, you need to apply for a Finnish residence permit as most of the MSc EF studies during the first year will be in Joensuu.
 Information on residence permits in Finland can be found on the web pages of the Finnish Immigration Service.
 In most cases if you receive a 2-year Finnish residence permit, you do not usually need to apply for a residence permit of your second-year host country.
 If needed, the residence permit for the second academic year can be obtained later during the first spring or at the beginning of the second year as soon as you know your second year host university, however.
 The MSc European Forestry secretariat and the local country coordinators will be there to advise you.

 9. How do I register as a present student at the University of Eastern Finland?

-Together with your admission letter you will receive instructions how and when you are able to register.
+Together with your letter of acceptance you will receive instructions how and when you are able to register.
 General information about the registration and practical issues related to studies at UEF can be found in the Student Handbook Kamu.

 10. Do I need insurance?

 The MSc EF programme provides an adequate insurance policy (DR-Walter) for all students.
 Also the requirements of the residence permit include that the student has adequate insurance.

 In addition for general information about Finnish society and living in Finland, check the “Infopankki” page.